ViniciusAquinoDias/viniciusaquinodias/README.md

 - Full-Stack development.
 - I'm currently learning about: React and DotNet.
+- And living in City of Rio de Janeiro.
+- Linkedin: www.linkedin.com/in/vinícius-de-aquino-dias-8ab830248.
 - 📫 Email for contact: vdeaquinodias@gmail.com.
-- And living in City of Rio de Janeiro.

 ##